blueconic/node-oom-heapdump/README.md

     name: "my_heapdump"
 });
 ```

+Your node process should at least be started with the "--inspect" (or --inspect=<port>) flag.
+When running in an low memory environment, the following flags are advised:
+* --max_old_space_size=60 - this will limit your heapsize
+* --optimize_for_size - keep memory as low as possible (GC more often than usual)
+* --always_compact - keep memory as low as possible (do compactions each GC)
+These might impact performance though.

 # Options
 * threshold - integer which determines when to make the snapshot.
 When the used heapSize exceeds the threshold, a heapdump is made.